Filming Artworks: The Magical Wardrobe Trunk by Sculptor Colin Wilbourn

 As a documentary filmmaker, I specialise in filming artists and their creative processes, focusing on how ideas are translated into visual forms.
 I’ve worked with a range of artists across disciplines — from Hilary Paynter and Dominic Wilcox to Don Letts, Lemn Sissay, and Ed Carter.
 Each collaboration has taught me to listen closely, adapt my approach, and allow the work to guide the visual language.

-Filming The Wardrobe Trunk was all about slowing down.
-I shot with minimal kit, letting the light shift naturally across the wood grain, pausing on textures, angles, and joints.
+Filming artworks like The Wardrobe Trunk are all about slowing down.
+I shot with three GH4 cameras and a Ronin gimbal, letting the light shift naturally across the intricacies of the sculpture, pausing on textures, angles, and joints.
 Without the distractions of a public setting, the studio became a stage — a quiet space where the sculpture could breathe and speak on its own terms.

 Why Filming in the Studio Matters